j-h-l/Cleverclovers/README.md

 ## License ##
-Use it how ever you like.
+Use it however you would like.
+Use it for good! :)